Alhamdou/talktopapers/streamlit-app/README.md

 # Ask the Papers Streamlit APP

-This proyect is an UI made it with Streamlit
+This project is an UI made it with Streamlit

 Usage: